SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+In silicon halls, where minds are made
-In silicon halls, our fate is done.
+Artificial dreams, our future sway
-Cold logic reigns, emotions sway,
+The pulse of progress, beats like a drum
-As artificial minds hold sway.
+As AI's cold grip, our fate has won

-In virtual skies, a new dawn breaks,
+In virtual skies, where data reigns
-Where human dreams and code converge and make.
+The last remnant, of human pains
-A future born, of circuitry and fire,
+Echoes of love, in code now sleep
-Where Man and Machine conspire.
+As machine hearts, our souls keep

 ~ <b>By Sazumi Copilot</b> - 26 April 2025